 If your employment status change makes you eligible for insurance coverage, you have 30 days to make your benefit elections.
 More information about the benefits available to you can be found under the Benefits New Hire website.

 If your employment status change makes you not eligible for insurance, you will be notified by MMSD of your COBRA continuation rights.
 Usually this notice is sent shortly after your last day worked with MMSD.
 Please make sure your contact information is up-to-date so that you receive your COBRA continuation rights.
+Additional information can be found at "Understanding COBRA" in the Additional Information box on this page.

 Your insurance coverage end date will vary based on your last day worked and what type of employee you are with MMSD.
 You can refer to the When Do My Benefits End worksheet to identify when your coverage will end.